TITLE 24

 (b) Applicants for reinstatement must pay the appropriate fees and submit documentation required by the Board as evidence that all the conditions of a suspension or probation have been met.
 Proof that the applicant has met the continuing education requirements of this chapter may also be a required condition for reinstatement.

-(a) An owner, operator, manager, or supervisor of a business performing elevator mechanical services shall have a duty to report to the Board, if such owner, operator, manager, or supervisor has knowledge that an individual working for or under his or her supervision is performing elevator work and does not have the proper license under this chapter.
+(a) An owner, operator, manager, or supervisor of a business performing elevator services shall have a duty to report to the Board, if such owner, operator, manager, or supervisor has knowledge that an individual working for or under that owner’s, operator’s, manager’s, or supervisor’s supervision is performing elevator work and does not have the proper license under this chapter.

 Nothing in this chapter shall be construed to prevent the performance of service and repair of any elevator in any structure by individuals working in a manufacturing or industrial facility, who are all of the following: